apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

     <acceptor name="stomp-acceptor">tcp://localhost:61613?protocols=STOMP;connectionTtl=20000</acceptor>

-The above configuration will make sure that any stomp connection that is created from that acceptor will have its connection-ttl set to 20 seconds.
+The above configuration will make sure that any Stomp connection that is created from that acceptor and does not include a `heart-beat` header or disables client-to-server heart-beats by specifying a `0` value will have its connection-ttl set to 20 seconds.
 The `connectionTtl` set on an acceptor will take precedence over `connection-ttl-override`.
+The default `connectionTtl` is 60,000 milliseconds.

-Since Stomp 1.0 doesn't support heart-beating then all connections from Stomp 1.0 clients will have a connection TTL imposed upon them by the broker based on the aforementioned configuration options.
-Likewise, any Stomp 1.1 or 1.2 clients that don't specify a heart-beat or disable heart-beating (e.g. by sending `0,0` in the `heart-beat` header) will have a connection TTL imposed upon them by the broker.
+Since Stomp 1.0 does not support heart-beating then all connections from Stomp 1.0 clients will have a connection TTL imposed upon them by the broker based on the aforementioned configuration options.
+Likewise, any Stomp 1.1 or 1.2 clients that don't specify a `heart-beat` header or disable client-to-server heart-beating (e.g. by sending `0,X` in the `heart-beat` header) will have a connection TTL imposed upon them by the broker.

-For Stomp 1.1 and 1.2 clients which send a valid `heart-beat` header then their connection TTL will be set accordingly.
-However, the broker will not set the connection TTL to the same value as the specified in the `heart-beat` since even small network delays could then cause spurious disconnects.
-Instead, the value in the heart-beat will be multiplied by the `heartBeatConnectionTtlModifer` specified on the acceptor.
-The `heartBeatConnectionTtlModifer` is a decimal value that defaults to 2.0 so for example, if a client sends a `heart-beat` frame of `1000,0` the the connection TTL will be set to `2000` so that the ping frames sent every 1000 milliseconds will have a sufficient cushion so as not to be considered late and trigger a disconnect.
+For Stomp 1.1 and 1.2 clients which send a non-zero client-to-server `heart-beat` header value then their connection TTL will be set accordingly.
+However, the broker will not strictly set the connection TTL to the same value as the specified in the `heart-beat` since even small network delays could then cause spurious disconnects.
+Instead, the client-to-server value in the `heart-beat` will be multiplied by the `heartBeatConnectionTtlModifer` specified on the acceptor.
+The `heartBeatConnectionTtlModifer` is a decimal value that defaults to `2.0` so for example, if a client sends a `heart-beat` header of `1000,0` the the connection TTL will be set to `2000` so that the data or ping frames sent every 1000 milliseconds will have a sufficient cushion so as not to be considered late and trigger a disconnect.
+This is also in accordance with the Stomp 1.1 and 1.2 specifications which both state, "because of timing inaccuracies, the receiver SHOULD be tolerant and take into account an error margin."

 The minimum and maximum connection TTL allowed can also be specified on the acceptor via the `connectionTtlMin` and `connectionTtlMax` properties respectively.